touseeqiqbal/BOOTMARK-/INTEGRATIONS_SETUP.md

 - Verify all environment variables are set correctly
 - Test SMTP configuration with "Send Test Email"
 - Check QuickBooks Developer Dashboard for OAuth errors
+- For private links, ensure Firebase Authentication is properly configured